srulre/qal-workshop-2023/docs/introduction.md

 The workshop will present the integration between CUDA Quantum and Classiq.

-1. Program with Classiq (in a fashion of CUDA Quantum)
+1. Program with Classiq (in the fashion of CUDA Quantum)
 2. Synthesize the circuit with Classiq
 3. Output a CUDA Quantum kernel
 4. Execute the kernel in CUDA Quantum
 5. Visualize the kernel using Classiq

-The end goal - a uniform framework where users program in Cuda Quantum and benefit from Classiq's enhancements:
+The end goal - a uniform framework where users program in CUDA Quantum and benefit from Classiq's enhancements:

 - Utilize algorithmic information above gate level to reduce circuit operations
 - Releasing and reallocating qubits
-- Selecting between equivalent implementations
+- Selecting between equivalent implementations based on optimization criteria

 The framework will combine the CUDA Quantum programming model, compilation, and execution with Classiq library, synthesis, and